wenh06/cinc2024/README.md

 [Challenge Website](https://moody-challenge.physionet.org/2024/)

-The figure below demonstrates the framework of the proposed method in this project.
+The figure below demonstrates the framework of the proposed method in this project (more details can be found in the [conference paper](https://github.com/wenh06/cinc2024_paper)).

 ![The framework](images/framework.svg)